Am I Having A Miscarriage?

 Am I Experiencing Something Common?

-Miscarriages aren’t normally a common topic of discussion so it might be hard to gauge but they are so much more common than most people realize.
+Miscarriages aren’t normally a common topic of discussion, so it might be hard to gauge.
+Yet, they are so much more common than most people realize.
 Miscarriages are estimated to happen in about 1 in 8 pregnancies.
 This ratio is only among the women who knew they were pregnant, even more among women who weren’t aware they were pregnant.

 Miscarriages become more uncommon when 3 or more happen in a row.
 This affects 1 in 100 people.
 If you have experienced this, talk to your healthcare provider about your options.